llvm/llvm-project/flang/docs/InternalProcedureTrampolines.md

   If we want to rely on `libffi`, the APIs have to be made public.
 * We may also try to extract the static trampolines implementation from `libffi` into separate library (e.g. `libstatictramp` as mentioned [here](https://sourceware.org/pipermail/libffi-discuss/2021/002592.html)).

+Flang's own implementation for trampolines have an advantage that, having to support the only Fortran/C interoperable calling convention, the implementation may reduce the trampoline overhead.
+For example, it may avoid saving/restoring the scratch registers used by the trampoline code, and just clobber some of them according to the particular ABI.